Positive Exposure | Museum

 Positive Exposure Did a Great Job on Physical Accessibility, But That Was Invisible Online

-We met with Positive Exposure to understand the gallery's current accessibility efforts and where they saw gaps.
+We met with Positive Exposure to understand the gallery's current accessibility effort.
 Then, I conducted the field research to identify potential friction points by experience navigating to the gallery and within the gallery.
 The meeting and my field research gave us important context: Positive Exposure was aware of physical accessibility as a priority, but had not effectively documented or communicated it on their website and Google Maps.

 Figure 1: The homepage of Positive Exposure's website